ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureAndNetworking.md

 Private subnets are designed for internal IP addresses.
 They are typically not reachable from the broader internet and are bound to strict egress rules.
 The IP addresses in the private subnet are accessible from VPN connected elements.
 You can restrict this in route tables for the private subnets.

 ### Route tables
-Route tables allow you to dictate the flow of network traffic much like you may be used to from a home router.
+Route tables allow you to dictate the flow of network traffic.

 Route tables should be read from Destination to Target.
-Meaning, when a element within a subnet tries to reach a target ip address it will go to the route table to see if/how it can get there.
-For example, if a route table states the Destination as 0.0.0.0/0 with Target igw-1 it means that in order to go to any ip address it should go through internet gateway-1.
+Meaning, when an element within a subnet tries to reach a target IP address it will go to the route table to see if/how it can get there.
+For example, if a route table states the Destination as 0.0.0.0/0 with Target igw-1 it means that in order to go to any IP address it should go through internet gateway-1.
 The astute reader can conclude that such a rule should not be at the top of the table as the table will be in order of priority.
 (Exceptions may apply in some scenarios)

 > 0.0.0.0/0 in AWS means ANY ip4 address.